 USS GEORGE PHILIP was the sixth ship in the OLIVER HAZARD PERRY - class and the fifth "short hull" version.
 GEORGE PHILIP was last homeported in San Diego, Calif., and was a member of the Naval Reserve Force.
-Decommissioned on March 13, 2003 and stricken from the Navy list on May 24, 2004, the ship is now laid-up at Bremerton, Wash., awaiting a possible foreign military sale.
+Decommissioned on March 13, 2003 and stricken from the Navy list on May 24, 2004, the ship spent the following years laid-up at Bremerton, Wash., awaiting a possible foreign military sale.
 However, on December 15, 2014, the GEORGE PHILIP was sold for scrapping to Southern Recycling of New Orleans, La.
 The ship arrived in Louisiana in June 2015 and was subsequently scrapped.

 |General Characteristics:||Keel Laid: December 14, 1977|

 |Commissioned: October 10, 1980|

 |Builder: Todd Pacific Shipyards Co., Los Angeles Division, San Pedro, Ca.|